cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

 .. java:method::  boolean isInMigration()
    :outertype: Vm

-   Checks if the VM is in migration process or not.
+   Checks if the VM is in migration process or not, that is, if it is migrating in or out of a Host.

 notifyOnCreationFailureListeners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^